uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-09-using-genai-responsibly.markdown

 In essence, make sure you're being critical and careful with GenAI tools, whilst remembering they can be a powerful tool in the right hands 💖

 ### What now?
+As part of the hackathon, you're going to be able to use tools like [ChatGPT](https://chatgpt.com/), as well as sources like [Diabetes UK](https://www.diabetes.org.uk/about-diabetes) to gather information about diabetes, and then present that information in your posts.
+Just make sure to take what you've read here into account, and use any GenAI tools responsibly ☺️